 Speakers at TEDxAdelphiUniversity include:

-- Kaitlinn Estevez ’17 of Valley Stream, New York, is studying English at Adelphi University and can frequently be found performing spoken word poetry at open mic nights throughout New York City.
+- Kaitlinn Estevez ’17 of Valley Stream, NY, is studying English at Adelphi University and can frequently be found performing spoken word poetry at open mic nights throughout New York City.
 Her work has been published in Zaum Press, East Coast Ink and The Mighty.
-Estevez works with SavvyMe, a company that teaches women about living a healthy and fulfilling life.
-Estevez has spearheaded SavvyMe’s new nonprofit pilot program, SavvyGems, creating workshops and events for young teenage girls in Nassau County and Queens to teach empowerment, mental health awareness and creative expression.
-Her goal is to encourage girls to be bold and courageous in sharing their own stories.
+Her goal is to integrate creative writing with her passion for outreach and missions work.

 - James W. Ferguson, B.S. ’77, M.P.H. ’15, M.D., of Brightwaters, New York, has been a family physician in East Islip, New York, for 30 years.
 His expertise in tropical diseases and his desire to help those in need have led him to volunteer in many foreign countries, including Ghana, Haiti, Russia and Honduras.
 For the past 10 years, he has run a monthly free clinic for migrant farm workers from Central and South America working in the eastern end of Long Island.